RULES AND GUIDELINES:

 7. All material with the exception of Reader's Theatre, Oration, and Political Cartoon MUST be published.

-8. A novice is considered anyone who has not competed in the event prior to the 2014-2015 school year.
+8. A novice is considered anyone who has not competed in the type of event prior to the 2019-20 school year.
+For example, if you competed in any debate event prior to this year, you are no longer a novice in any other type of debate.
+Please keep the playing field fair!

 9. Do not enter a room until a judge is present!